 The Earth no longer actively creates diamonds (those that exist have already been formed but not discovered), making them a finite natural resource.
-Diamond recovery peaked in 2005 and there have been no significant diamond discoveries in the last 30 years after the Canadian discovery.
+Diamond recovery peaked in 2005 and there have been no significant diamond discoveries in the last 30 years after the last Canadian

+discovery in the North Western provinces of the country.
 There are such few one carat diamonds being recovered each year, that the total number would fill only one exercise ball.
 As these diamonds grow rarer by the day, they become increasingly valuable.

 Rarity (of a naturally mined diamond) is by far the single most important factor influencing the price of a natural diamond.
 Rarity is also the primary factor that has supported the value of a diamond over the centuries.
 Likewise, over the centuries, many a tulip rush have come and gone but the value of a diamond has endured.